stencila/stencila/help/hub/organizations/manage-organization-users.md

 ---
 id: 4170086
 title: Manage organization users
-description: Once your organization is created you can add users and work collaboratively on projects
+description: Once your organization is created you can add users to work collaboratively on projects
 ---

+The advance of [creating an organization](./create-an-organization.md) is so that a collection of user accounts that be associated with it and work collaboratively on projects.

 ## User roles
 There are three different user roles to choose from: